ltgoslo/NorMedTerm/README.md

 Please refer to the following article when using this resource:

 Ildikó Pilán, Pål H. Brekke, Lilja Øvrelid.
 Building a Norwegian Lexical Resource for Medical Entity Recognition.
 To appear in *Proceedings of the 2nd workshop on Multilingual Biomedical Text Processing* (MultilingualBIO).
 [PDF](http://arxiv.org/abs/2004.02509)

+## Terms of use

+This resource is distributed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.